 There are 4 plans you can choose from – Keto, Paleo, Traditional, and Plant-Based.
 The Keto, Paleo, and Traditional plans have a good selection of protein options.
 These include chicken breast, chimichurri chicken, pulled pork, grass-fed ground beef, shrimp, ground turkey, turkey sausage, and steak.

+In terms of the Plant-Based plan, you’ll get a decent selection of veggie-based proteins such as beans, chickpeas, vegan chicken strips (Chik’n), and beyond sausage.
 It doesn’t highlight the veggies as much as vegan-specific service Purple Carrot, but I still appreciated the variety of veggie options available.
 My girlfriend tried the Buffalo Cauliflower Florets with Yucca Fries meal from the Plant Based menu.
 Unfortunately, it didn’t turn out much like the image on the Eat Clean website – this was the case for several dishes I tried.

 You’ll find a few different breakfast choices.
 I tried the Chocolate Glazed Donuts and Vegan Patty from the vegan menu.
 I’m not sure if I was supposed to heat the donuts but Eat Clean has very limited details regarding the heating and preparation of its meals.
 Check out my cooking and eating section for more on this.